spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/rootlets-based-registration/sct_register_to_template.rst

 Registration algorithm: ``sct_register_to_template -lrootlet``
 ##############################################################

 Traditional template-based registration of the spinal cord uses intervertebral discs for alignment.
 However, substantial anatomical variability across individuals exists between vertebral and spinal levels.
-Spinal nerve rootlets, which are more consistent across individuals, can be used instead to improve registration accuracy `(Bédard & al, 2025) <https://doi.org/10.1162/IMAG.a.123>`__.
+Spinal nerve rootlets, which are more consistent across individuals, can be used instead to improve registration accuracy `(Bédard et al., 2025) <https://doi.org/10.1162/IMAG.a.123>`__.

 ..
 TODO change figure